 This is a type of circuit breaker that uses a cartridge containing the interrupting medium.
 The design of the cartridge causes it to blow when a fault arises, thereby interrupting the circuit.

-Choosing the Right Circuit Breaker
+How To Choose The Right Circuit Breaker

 When selecting a circuit breaker, several factors must be considered to make sure that you have chosen the best type of safety device for your needs.